-Both the 6D and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the A7S II have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the 6D and A7S II can be found, respectively, in the Canon 6D Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Is the Canon 6D better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.